- Racers will compete within the age, gender, division and discipline in which they qualified.

 - Bronze Division racers that earn a gold medal handicap will be moved to the Silver Division.

 The best handicap earned each day will be averaged (added together and divided by two) to determine each competitor's final National Championships handicap.
 Gold, Silver and Bronze medals will be presented to the first, second and third place finishers in each age & gender category in each division during Friday's awards ceremony.

 - The winner of each age and gender category within each division and discipline will win a National Championship Title!

 - Each National Champion will be invited to compete in the Race of Champions

-- Competitors who win a National Title will be invited to compete in Sunday's "Nature Valley NASTAR Race of Champions" in a winner-take-all race in one of four disciplines
+- Competitors who win a National Title will be invited to compete in Saturday's "Nature Valley NASTAR Race of Champions" in a winner-take-all race in one of four disciplines

 - Female Alpine

 - Female Combined (snowboard, telemark & physically challenged

 - Male Combined (snowboard, telemark & physically challenged